cferdinandi/adventure/content/campaigns/house-rules.md

 - Finding hidden items or solving riddles
 - Figuring out how to cross dangerous terrain without getting hurt (like a wide chasm or a pool of lava)

-And here are some of the monsters they may have:
+And here are some of the monsters they may have to face:

 - Giant Spiders
 - Goblins